bennieboj/BlishHud-Mounts/README.md

 - Action camera keybinding (used to toggle action camera, radial doesn't function well in action camera)

 ### Radial Settings per context (2nd tab)
-Module versions up until v1.3.3 container hard coded logic for automatic dismounting, default water mount, default flying mount, default WvW mount, etc.
+Module versions up until v1.3.3 contained hard coded logic for automatic dismounting, default water mount, default flying mount, default WvW mount, etc.

 Later versions got rid of this since the logic became too complex to maintain.
-Now this logic is configurable by the end user in the form of so-called radials settings or contexts if you will.
+Now this logic is configurable by the end user in the form of so-called radials settings (or contexts if you will).

 ![](./readme/radial_settings.png)